Zhong Lun

 Zhong Lun (中伦律师事务所) is a Chinese multinational law firm headquartered in Beijing, China.
 It was founded in 1993 as one of the first private law firms in China.

-Zhong Lun is one of China's most prominent law firms and is a member of the "Red Circle" of elite Chinese practices that increasingly compete with London’s Magic Circle and New York’s white-shoe partnerships.
+Zhong Lun is one of China's most prominent law firms and is a member of the "Red Circle" of elite Chinese practices that increasingly compete with London's Magic Circle and New York's white-shoe partnerships.

-Zhong Lun currently has domestic offices in Beijing, Shanghai, Shenzhen, Guangzhou, Chengdu, Wuhan, Chongqing, Qingdao, Hangzhou, Nanjing and Haikou, and international offices in London, Tokyo, Hong Kong, New York City, San Francisco, Los Angeles and Almaty.
+Zhong Lun currently has domestic offices in Beijing, Shanghai, Shenzhen, Guangzhou, Chengdu, Wuhan, Chongqing, Qingdao, Hangzhou, Nanjing, Haikou and Hong Kong, and international offices in London, Tokyo, New York City, San Francisco, Los Angeles and Almaty.

 Name

 In Chinese Zhong Lun (中伦) means compliance with ethical principles.
 The term first appeared in the Analects of Confucius.

 History

 Zhong Lun was founded in Beijing in 1993 as a private partnership.
 In 1996, it merged with the Beijing-based law firm Jintong and changed its name to Zhonglun Jintong.
 In 2003, a group of Zhonglun Jintong partners left to set up a new firm named Zhonglun W&D. Zhonglun Jintong rebranded itself as Zhong Lun in 2008.

 Zhong Lun's office in Wuhan was opened in January 2010.
 Zhong Lun's office in Hong Kong was opened in February 2010, in an association with the Hong Kong–based law firm Roger Ho & Co.
 In 2011 Zhong Lun's Hong Kong office merged with the Hong Kong–based law firm Boughton Peterson Yang Anderson.
 Zhong Lun's opened an office in London in February 2012 following the recruitment of the entire London staff of Zhonglun W&D.

 In April 2013, Zhong Lun opened a New York Office in Midtown Manhattan, with Ta-kuang (T.K.)
 Chang and Philip Xuan Zhang as founding partners.